 I strive to spend more time on autotelic experiences than not, which has landed me in this situation.

-Human peak performance and health, in general, is also a big interest of mine.
+Human peak performance and health also interests me.
 For most of my adult life, I’ve always liked to challenge myself both mentally and physically.
 I read and digest a lot of information because I’m curious, it helps me relax and I’m always eager to learn new things.
 When I read I tend to step outside of my comfort zone a bit and go beyond Software and IT.
 Anything that’ll give me perspective on things will do.
 Lately, I’ve been learning about the mind, body, and longevity.
 But I’ve also read Anna Kendrick’s autobiography, books on quantum physics, and Siddhartha.
 So there’s no logic to my book choices.

 I dabble in trading in the stock market a bit.
 The markets themselves are not that interesting to me.
 What intrigues me is the challenge of it (it’s very hard to make it as a trader), and that you can win with statistics.
-Plus the immediate feedback makes it a quick and process-focused experience.
+The immediate feedback makes it suitable for a quick and process-driven experience.
 I won’t write much about it, though.
 I’ve tried once before, but it only ended up with lots of people asking me for stock tips.

 This website is Open-Source in its entirety.
 I’m open to pull requests of any size — small and large.
 If you find issues with my spelling or grammar, open an issue on GitHub and I’ll fix it.
 You can also submit a pull request and fix it yourself if you prefer.
 Same with UX or design bugs.
 I’m open to edits, translations and such but not new content.
 In the end, this is my personal website, you know!